-Inequality of income, education, and opportunities among the workforce is resulting in opportunistic immoral practices with labourers and site staff who consequently suffer.
+Unfair wages, education, and opportunities among the workforce can result in opportunistic immoral practices with labourers and site staff who consequently suffer.

-The quality of living accommodation, living areas, the number of workers per room, facilities and amenities available to workers, maintenance accommodation areas, and provisions of associated services (e.g., catering, waste management etc.) can significantly impact the lives of

-Project workers.
-This can include a lack of welfare provisions on-site such as clean drinking water, hygienic and ample toilet facilities, hand basins (with soaps/hand wash), temperate rest areas, food, and other amenities necessary to the works and the environment.
+The quality of living accommodation, living areas, the number of workers per room, facilities and amenities available to workers, maintenance accommodation areas, and provisions of associated services (e.g., catering, waste management etc.) can significantly impact the lives and wellbeing of Project workers.
+This may include the lack of welfare provisions on-site such as clean drinking water, hygienic and ample toilet facilities, hand basins (with soaps/hand wash), temperate rest areas, food, and other amenities necessary to the works and the environment.

-WORKER / WORKFORCE EXPLOITATION
+WORKER AND WORKFORCE EXPLOITATION

-The Project will have several parties contributing as part of the construction phase, of which there will likely be varying internal processes and protocols for each concerning HR, labour/workforce employment, and other related elements.
+The Project will have several parties contributing as part of the construction phase, of which there will likely be varying internal processes and procedures for each concerning HR, labour/workforce employment, and other related elements.

-However, labour exploitation on construction sites, unfortunately, has become a reality in some parts of the world.
-Examples from other projects within the region have shown that there can be instances of forced labour (including bonded labour), labour with poor contracting conditions, or lacking processes in place to manage such elements.
-Therefore, potential risks exist regarding the above and are expected to be more prevalent at lower ends of the Project hierarchy, particularly for sub-contractors and agency/contract manpower that may need to be engaged.
+However, labour exploitation on construction sites has been common for decades, especially in environments where the workers may be part of a syndicate of a cooperative.
+Examples from other projects within the region have shown that there can be instances forced labour, labour with poor contracting conditions, or lacking processes in place to manage such elements.
+Therefore, potential risks exist regarding the above and are expected to be more prevalent at lower ends of the Project hierarchy, particularly for sub-contractors and agency/contracted manpower that may need to be engaged.